 A number of other C budgets of pristine sites are now submitted for publication or in press; these show a considerable range in values.
 Clay et al. (in press) compiled a C budget for the Hard Hill plots at Moor House in order to study the impact of managed burning and grazing in comparison to control (unmanaged) plots on C fluxes.
 The control plots in this case have been unmanaged since 1954, and therefore represent mature and degenerate Calluna vulgaris.
-In this context, the plots are considerable sources of C. Similarly, as part a study into the impact of revegetation on the C budget of blanket peat, Billett et al. (in press b) monitored two control plots that represent the range of normal conditions for the study region (Peak District).
-The two plots in this study differed in their sink/source status with the Eriophorum-dominated plot acting as a net sink of C over 2 years while the shrub-dominated plot was a net source of C over the same period.
+In this context, the plots are considerable sources of C. Similarly, as part a study into the impact of revegetation on the C budget of blanket peat, Billett et al. (in press b) monitored two control plots in this study differed in their sink/source status with the Eriophorum-dominated plot acting as a net sink of C over 2 years while the shrub-dominated plot was a net source of C over the same period.
 The variation in budgets from this range of sites suggests that when considering changes in management in order to improve the C or GHG budget of an ecosystem it must be considered that the local "pristine" peatland might actually be a net source of C or GHG.
 It is, therefore, important that local controls are included in any study of management impacts.